opendocsg/slw-judgments-backfill/2014_SGHC_149/report.md

 127    In the present case, as the accused was convicted and sentenced to 4 distinct offences, I was bound to order at least two terms of imprisonment to run consecutively pursuant to s 18 of the Criminal Procedure Code (Cap 68, 1985 Rev Ed).

 128    However, the decisions as to which sentences are to run consecutively and whether the court should order _more_ than two sentences to run consecutively are matters of discretion for the sentencing court.
-As Sundaresh Menon CJ held in the recent case of _Mohamed Shouffee bin Adam v Public Prosecutor_ [2014] SGHC 34 (“ _Mohamed Shouffee_ ”) at [25], this discretion “must be exercised judiciously and with regard to two principles in particular, namely, the one-transaction rule and the totality principle, as well as a number of ancillary principles”.
+As Sundaresh Menon CJ held in the recent case of _Mohamed Shouffee bin Adam v Public Prosecutor_ <span class="citation">[2014] SGHC 34</span> (“ _Mohamed Shouffee_ ”) at [25], this discretion “must be exercised judiciously and with regard to two principles in particular, namely, the one-transaction rule and the totality principle, as well as a number of ancillary principles”.

 129    The totality principle, in essence, requires the sentencing court to review the aggregate sentence and consider whether the aggregate is just and appropriate (see _Mohamed Shouffee_ at [52]).
 If, after such a consideration, the court decides that the aggregate sentence should be reduced, it may either re-calibrate the individual sentences or re-assess which of the sentences should run consecutively ( _Mohamed Shouffee_ at [59]–[63]).

-130    However, V K Rajah JA issued a salutary reminder in ADF v Public Prosecutor and another appeal [2010] 1 SLR 874 at [146] that while the decision to impose more than two consecutive sentences “ought not to be lightly made”, the “the totality principle cannot be unthinkingly invoked to minimise punishment for those who maliciously pursue a deliberate course of criminal behaviour”.
+130    However, V K Rajah JA issued a salutary reminder in ADF v Public Prosecutor and another appeal <span class="citation">[2010] 1 SLR 874</span> at [146] that while the decision to impose more than two consecutive sentences “ought not to be lightly made”, the “the totality principle cannot be unthinkingly invoked to minimise punishment for those who maliciously pursue a deliberate course of criminal behaviour”.
 He went on to elaborate that:

  ...
 In my view, an order for more than two sentences to run consecutively ought to be given serious consideration in dealing with distinct offences when one or more of the following circumstances are present, viz :